 Apply a second or even third coat for optimal coverage.
 Make sure each coat is completely dry before applying the next.
 After the final coat has dried, you can apply a water-based varnish to protect the paint on the styrofoam.

-Advanced Tips for Painting Styrofoam
+Advanced Tips

-- Use varnish for durability: To protect the paint on the Styrofoam surface, apply a water-based varnish 24 hours after the final coat.
+- Use a varnish for durability: To protect the paint on the Styrofoam surface, apply a water-based varnish 24 hours after the final coat.
 This adds shine and makes the paint more resistant to wear.

 Frequently Asked Questions